com-lihaoyi/scalasql/readme.md

    [SLICK](https://github.com/slick/slick) or
    [ZIO-Quill](https://github.com/zio/zio-quill).
 The fundamental
    database operations using JDBC are neither async nor pure.
-Anyone who wants to use uSql in reactive/io-monad environments can easily wrap it as necessary.
+Anyone who wants to use ScalaSql in reactive/io-monad environments can easily wrap it as necessary.

 2. **Compile-time query execution**: like [ZIO-Quill](https://github.com/zio/zio-quill).
    Not because I don't want it (high runtime performance + compile-time logging of